Jiayi-Liao/hexo-blog/posts/rocksdb.md

 When it comes to the light and fast storage, we have to talk about RocksDB.

-## Abstract
+## Quick View

-Firstly I'll introduce the RocksDB with its features and some basic concepts, then we dive into it from core implementations that I'm interested in.

-Goals on performance:
+RocksDB Goals on performance:

 * Efficient point looups as well as range scans.
 * High random-read workloads.